AI in Procurement

-Chat bots and personal assistants are among the most talked about applications of AI that rely on natural language generation (NLG).
-These take NLP further by first interpreting human input and then giving a response in written narrative.
-Voice-based assistant like Siri, Alexa or Google Assistant are already widely used in consumer applications, but NLG is currently limited within procurement to pre-configured chat bots or virtual assistants that automate very limited tasks.
+Chatbots and personal assistants are among the most talked-about applications of AI that rely on natural language generation (NLG).
+These take NLP further by first interpreting human input and then giving a response in a written narrative.
+Voice-based assistants like Siri or Alexa are already widely used in consumer applications, but NLG is currently limited within procurement to pre-configured chatbots or virtual assistants that automate very limited tasks.

 What is Cognitive Procurement?

-Cognitive procurement is the process where self-learning AI techniques such as automated data mining, machine learning, pattern recognition and NLP are used in a Procurement context to mimic human intelligence.
-The phrase originates from an emerging field of advanced computer science termed “cognitive computing.”
+Cognitive procurement is the process where self-learning AI techniques are used to mimic human intelligence.
+These self-learning AI techniques include automated data mining, machine learning, pattern recognition, and NLP.
+The phrase "cognitive procurement" originates from an emerging field of advanced computer science, “cognitive computing.”

 One way in which cognitive computing can relate to Procurement is through cognitive analytics (CA).
-CA is a new approach to generate insights from large amounts of structured or unstructured data through mimicking a human brain’s ability to interpret patterns and draw conclusions from data.
+CA is a new approach to generating insights from large amounts of structured or unstructured data by mimicking a human brain’s ability to interpret patterns and draw conclusions from data.
 While many procurement analytics challenges may be solved by cognitive analytics, not every AI-assisted analytics solution involves cognitive solutions.

-Another way that cognitive computer can support Procurement is through assisting sourcing processes.
+Another way that cognitive computing can support Procurement is by assisting sourcing processes.
 Cognitive sourcing can help buyers and Procurement teams to identify new opportunities or automate non-strategic sourcing activities.
 Sourcing assistants such as chatbots can be considered examples of cognitive sourcing.

 Challenges with Cognitive Procurement

 The field of cognitive computing is relatively new, so it should be approached with caution.
-As of 2019, there is not yet a broad consensus on core definitions and what constitutes “cognitive” processes in a business context.
+There is not yet a broad consensus on core definitions and what constitutes “cognitive” processes in a business context.
 At the same time, many software solutions are being offered with the promise of embedded human-like intelligence.
 While technology is developing fast, it is recommended to validate assumptions within cognitive procurement with internal or external information systems experts.

 Start with boring problems